Torture and The Khmer Rouge. Tuol Sleng Prison Commander, Duch, Interviewed.

 The below article is edited from a book review by Nicholas Shakespeare of ‘The Elimination: A Survivor of the Khmer Rouge Confronts His Past’ By Rithy Panh.
 I added the photos for illustration.

 It is relevant to my novel BACK because I base one of the characters on Comrade Duch in an attempt to bring the tyranny, evil and horrors of the Khmer Rouge to a new generation of readers.
-There are plenty more Duchs still walking around in Cambodia, and none of them seem likely to be punished anytime soon.
+Unfortunately there are plenty more Duchs still walking around in Cambodia, and none of them seem likely to be punished anytime soon.

 By Nicholas Shakespeare.